May 5-7, 2026

-The National Rural Grocery Summit is the premier networking and resource-sharing venue for independent grocers and rural food access stakeholders.
-It brings together grocery store owners and managers, community leaders, food suppliers, academic researchers, healthy food access stakeholders, policy makers, and funders to connect, share lessons learned, and innovate around best practices for sustaining locally-owned rural grocery stores and improving access to healthy food in rural communities.
+The National Rural Grocery Summit, hosted every other year, is the premier networking and resource-sharing venue for independent grocers and rural food access stakeholders.
+It brings together grocery store owners and managers, community leaders, food suppliers, academic researchers, healthy food access stakeholders, policy makers, and funders to connect and share lessons learned.
+The event is focused on sustaining locally-owned rural grocery stores and improving access to healthy food in rural communities.

 Summit Objectives